johnlindquist/kit-docs/API.md

 1. The first argument is a string of HTML to render in the window.
 2. Optional: the second argument is ["Browser Window Options"](https://www.electronjs.org/docs/latest/api/browser-window#new-browserwindowoptions)

+## Vite

+### vite

+A `vite` generates a vite project and opens it in its own window.

+1. The first argument is the name of the folder you want generated in ~/.kenv/vite/your-folder
+2. Optional: the second argument is ["Browser Window Options"](https://www.electronjs.org/docs/latest/api/browser-window#new-browserwindowoptions)

 ## Commands

 ### exec